gbup-group/DIANet/README.md

 By [Zhongzhan Huang](https://github.com/dedekinds), [Senwei Liang](https://github.com/LeungSamWai), [Mingfu Liang](https://github.com/wuyujack) and [Haizhao Yang](https://haizhaoyang.github.io/).

 This repo is a official implementation of "DIANet: Dense-and-Implicit Attention Network" on CIFAR-100 dataset.
 Many thanks to [bearpaw](https://github.com/bearpaw) for his simple and clean [framework](https://github.com/bearpaw/pytorch-classification).
+DIANet provides a universal framework that recurrently fuses the information from preceding layers to enhance the attention modeling at each layer.
+The existing network backbone can embed DIA unit readily by sharing the DIA unit with all the layers.
+In the implementation, an LSTM-based DIA unit is provided with modification of standard LSTM module.

 ## Introduction